 Can you eat before going to the sauna?

-There is a simple reason for our fundamental rejection.
-Digestion requires a lot of work from the body.
-In other words, the body needs energy to digest the food, the blood is largely "sent" through the intestines to absorb the usable components of the food.
-Initially, the organism has a lot to do with this.
-It is a well-known phenomenon that many people become sleepy after a good meal and are then not really useful for further activities.
+There is a simple reason why we are so fundamentally opposed to this.
+Digestion requires the body to do some work.
+In other words, the body needs energy to digest the food, the blood is largely "sent" through the intestines in order to absorb the usable components of the food.
+The organism initially has a lot to do with this.
+It is a well-known phenomenon that many people become sleepy after a good meal and are then not really fit for further activities.

 And what about drinking?